walter426/VbaUtilities/README.rst

 - Link multiple worksheets in workbooks

 FileSysUtilities:
-'Check whether a file exists
+- Check whether a file exists
-'Copy File without error msg
+- Copy File without error msg
-'Unzip multiple files in directory
+- Unzip multiple files in directory
-'Unzip a file
+- Unzip a file
-'Ftp upload file
+- Ftp upload file
-'Ftp download file
+- Ftp download file
-'Replace multiple strings in multiple files in a folder 'Replace multiple strings in a file
+- Replace multiple strings in multiple files in a folder
+- Replace multiple strings in a file

 General Utilities:
-'Split a string into array by separator
+- Split a string into array by separator
-'Find string in an array
+- Find string in an array

 ShellUtilities:
-'Start a Shell command and wait for it to finish, hiding while it is running.
+- Start a Shell command and wait for it to finish, hiding while it is running.
-'Send multiples shell commands with timeout
+- Send multiples shell commands with timeout

 SqlUtilities:
-'Run SQL command without warning msg
+- Run SQL command without warning msg
-'Update multiple columns of a table under the same condition 'Update a column of a table under a specified condition 'Create Table with dedicated Column and Expressions from a source table 'Create Table of group function, there is a default Group function for all columns, columns can be specified to different group fucntion
+- Update multiple columns of a table under the same condition
+- Update a column of a table under a specified condition
+- Create Table with dedicated Column and Expressions from a source table
+- Create Table of group function, there is a default Group function for all columns, columns can be specified to different group fucntion
-'Create a set of grouped table, the grouping config is set in a specified table 'Create table which are joined from two tables having the same columns for joining 'Create table which is cancatenated from two tables of the same structure
+- Create a set of grouped table, the grouping config is set in a specified table
+- Create table which are joined from two tables having the same columns for joining
+- Create table which is cancatenated from two tables of the same structure